-‘To Kill a Mockingbird’ by Harper Lee is one of the most outstanding and well-known American novels of all time.
+To Kill a Mockingbird by Harper Lee is one of the most outstanding and well-known American novels of all time.
 This book touches upon numerous social issues that determine the principles of modern civilization.
-You will find information about the Great Depression, family issues, criminal justice, racism, social inequality, etc. This novel is read in every school in the majority of countries.
+You will find information about the Great Depression, family problems, criminal justice, racism, social inequality, etc. Students read this novel in every school in the majority of countries.
 Thus, students have to prepare essays about it.
-Undoubtedly, many students find this assignment challenging and difficult.
-If you want to complete your successful To Kill a Mockingbird essay effectively, you can take advantage of these guidelines.
+Undoubtedly, many students find this assignment challenging and arduous.
+If you want to complete your lucky To Kill a Mockingbird essay effectively, you can take advantage of these guidelines.
 They will provide you with a good hook to start your essay professionally.

 - Step One: Touch upon the Issues of Justice and Fairness.
 It is vital to observe the novel from all sides; therefore, you can analyze it from several angles.
 The first subcategory of your analysis is the problem of justice and fairness.
 Although no one could provide the judge with the right evidence, Tom Robinson, an African-American man was accused of the crime he did not commit and raping a white young woman, Mayella Ewell.
 Her father, Bob Ewell, was sure that Tom Robinson raped his daughter and he brought this case to court.
 Bear in mind that the action takes place in the 1930s.
 At that time, African Americans were still treated negatively.
 They were considered ordinary people who could not do anything good to the society.
 Such stereotypes ruined the entire meaning of justice and fairness at that time.
 When there was a crime, the most obvious suspect was any African American person.
 In the case of Tom Robinson, no one required any evidence to prove his guilt since a black person was a priori a criminal.
 Therefore, you can focus on the problem of racism and absence of justice and fairness from the history of the USA.